Mbalcorta/CLI_Todo_List/README.md

 # Todo Command Line App
-Command Line Todo list phase 1 project for Learners Guild Built with node js and testing with mocha and chai
+Command Line Todo list phase 2 project for Learners Guild Built with node js and testing with mocha and chai.
+Using asynchronous code to read and write to files.

 To start project:
 npm install -g